Sarain Frank Soonias

 Did you read poetry when you were in high school?
 Is there a particular poem that you loved when you were a teenager?

-When I was a kid I read a book called There Are My People Sleeping by Sarain Stump.
+When I was a little kid I read a book called There Is My People Sleeping by Sarain Stump.
+My favourite poem is called There Is My People Sleeping from that book.

 When did you first start writing poetry?
 And then when did you start thinking of yourself as a poet?